animesh33-ctrl/Facial-Emotion-Recognition/README.md

+# This project is not completely developed.Now,accuracy is only approx 60%.

 Emotion Detection Using CNN
 This project implements a real-time emotion detection system using a Convolutional Neural Network (CNN).
 The model is trained on facial expression data and can predict emotions from live video or images.